Entity Tracking in Language Models: Experiment 2: Finetuning

 As discussed in Section~\ref{subsec:desiderata}, one challenge of evaluating entity tracking abilities is distinguishing this capacity from simple heuristics such as templatic slot-filling.
 We therefore designed various types of training/evaluation mismatches that block several possible shortcuts as described below.

-\textbf{Base Split} In the base split, we used the same format for training and evaluation examples.
+\textbf{Base Split} Here, we used the same format for training and evaluation examples.
 All initial states differed across training and evaluation to block simple slot-filling heuristics, as discussed in Section~\ref{subsubsec:dataset}.

 \textbf{NumOps Split} The NumOps split restricts the maximum number of operations within a single example in the training set to 2, but includes up to 12 operations in the evaluation set.
 This split was intended to test whether a finetuned model is able to generalize to longer sequences of operations than it has seen during finetuning.